matchmore/documentation/overview.md

 ---

 ## Matchmore
 As the fast-growing world of mobile connected objects computing era is becoming a reality, Matchmore aims at becoming the leading cloud-based software platform supporting the creation of highly dynamic proximity-based applications.
-At the heart of our vision is the notion of geomatching, which is built on the ocation-based Publish/Subscribe communication model.
+At the heart of our vision is the notion of geomatching, which is built on the location-based Publish/Subscribe communication model.

 #### Mission